 One of the exciting aspects of working in an emerging area like sales enablement is that, today, nobody knows or indeed, has all the right answers.
 In many respects we’re “building the plane while flying it”, as we collectively figure out what good looks like.
+There’s no defined sales enablement best practices.

 As a result there’s a refreshingly high level of collaboration, modesty and openness among industry colleagues - in my experience fellow sales enablement professionals are generous with their time, humble and willing to help each other out.